-Lastly as noted earlier, CH has requested that in order to support crediting of the flood control/quantity control function of the existing facilities within the subject study area (i.e. the East Rambo Flood Control Facility, the West Hager Flood Control Facility, and the Freeman Pond), that a specific study has been undertaken to assess the structural stability and functional condition of these facilities. (ref.
-Hager Rambo Flood Control Facility Study, May 2020) This study includes:
+Lastly as noted earlier, CH has requested that in order to support crediting of the flood control/quantity control function of the existing facilities within the subject study area (i.e. the East Rambo Flood Control Facility, the West Hager Flood Control Facility, and the Freeman Pond), that a specific study be undertaken to assess the structural stability and functional condition of these facilities. (ref.
+Hager Rambo Flood Control Facilities Study, September 2020) This study includes: